-The Royal Canadian Mint is registered as a Crown Corporation that is wholly owned by the Canadian government.
+The Royal Canadian Mint (French: Monnaie Royale Canadienne) is registered as a Crown Corporation that is wholly owned by the Canadian government.
 It produces Canada's circulation coins as well as circulation coins for other nations, precious metal bullion coins, commemorative and numismatic coins, coin blanks for other mints and financial institutions, precious metal bars and medals and medallions.
-It is further active in the refining of gold and silver, precious metal storage and assaying services.
-The Royal Canadian Mint is one of the best known and respected mints worldwide and its produced coins regularly win awards such as the "Coin of the Year" and "Most Popular Coin" awards.
+The flagship bullion coin of the Royal Canadian Mint are the Canadian Maple Leaf coins which are minted out of gold, silver, platinum and palladium.
+The mint is further active in the refining of gold and silver, precious metal storage and assaying services.
+It is one of the best known and respected mints worldwide and its produced coins regularly win awards such as the "Coin of the Year" and "Most Popular Coin" awards.

 The Royal Canadian Mint maintains production facilities in Ottawa, Ontario (its historic headquarter) and Winnipeg, Manitoba.
 All the circulation coins (for Canada and other countries) are produced in Winnipeg whereas all other areas of operation are located in Ottawa.
 The respective mint marks are W for Winnipeg and C for Ottawa but the Royal Canadian Mint also uses a special logo as a mint mark.
 Precious metal bullion coins produced by the Royal Canadian Mint don't contain mint marks though.

-The Ottawa mint opened as a branch of the Royal Mint of London on the 2nd of January 1908.
+The Ottawa Mint opened as a branch of the Royal Mint of London on the 2nd of January 1908.
 On that day, the British governor General Earl Grey ceremonially activated the coin press that produced the first domestically produced coin, a 50 Cent coin.
 The ceremony ended with the Countess Grey striking Canada's first bronze cent.
-In 1911, the Canadian Mint opened a refinery that was urgently needed for the refining of the large amounts of gold that were dug up in the Yukon territory and British Columbia in those years.
+In 1911, the mint opened a refinery that was urgently needed for the refining of the large amounts of gold that were dug up in the Yukon territory and British Columbia in those years.